MetOffice/cmip6-dreq-interface/djq/doc/JSON-spec.md

 ## Reply
 A reply is either an array of *single-reply*s, or a single *catastrophic-reply* object, if something horrible went wrong.
 These two cases are immediately distinguishable: if you get an array then all is basically well, if you don't then a catastrophe has happened.

+What is described here is what the default JSONifier does.
+The JSONifier is responsible for returning an object which is used as the value of the `"reply-variables"` field, which by default is an array of *single-reply-variables*: any alternative JSONifier may alter what appears here.

 |||
 |---:|:---|